Application information

 Most current information to be provided at the interview*

 Jackson Memorial Hospital provides a competitive annual salary with an increase each residency year.
 Specifics are negotiated yearly between the Committee for Interns and Residents (CIR) and the institution.
 The collective bargaining agreement between the parties is public and can be found HERE.
 Updated benefit package information will be available later in the application season.
-For benefits for the 2022-2023 year, click here for a more detailed explanation.
-The expected 2023-2024 figures of benefits, including PGY-1 salary:

-• Annual professional allowance of $2500
+• Annual professional allowance of $2,500

 • Annual meal allowance of $1500 at Jackson, with additional stipend at UM Hospital cafeteria

-• CIR and Program-specific funding opportunities for conference and research
+• CIR and program-specific funding opportunities for conference and research

 • Initial ACLS/BLS certifications reimbursed by the hospital